yedaodao/generator-js-pj/README.md

 2. Excute ```yo js-pj```
 3. Enter infomation about creating new project follow the tips
 4. enter the new project directory to complete the first commit

+## Feedback

+If you have any questions, please create [Issues](https://github.com/yedaodao/generator-js-pj/issues).